Why Do Dogs Like Bones? 5 Reasons Why to Feed Them Bones

 Giving your dog a bone will help to keep tummy problems away.
 It is good for your dog’s digestive tract and helps clean out the system.
 It also provides roughage, which keeps your dog healthy.

-Natural instinct
+Natural Instinct

 As we read earlier, chewing on a bone is an instinct for every dog.
 So instead of avoiding this instinct, we should nurture it.
 Giving your dog a raw bone is a great way to nurture this instinct.
 It has nutrients that are good for your dog, which are not present in synthetic bones, and it helps strengthen your dog’s jaw.

-Why you Should Avoid Cooked Bones for Dogs
+Why You Should Avoid Cooked Bones for Dogs

 Feeding your dog a bone is great, but you have to make sure it is the right kind of bone.
 It is essential to understand that cooked bones are very harmful to your dog.
 The reason behind this is that cooked bones can cause an obstruction in your dog’s throat or can even lead to intestinal perforation.